Updated by Bobby

 With these differences in mind, what is the best analog delay pedal?
 Personally, I'd recommend either the MXR Carbon Copy with the EHX Memory Boy as an honorable mention.

-The MXR Carbon Copy analog delay is my top recommendation if you're prioritizing an analog circuit.
+The MXR Carbon Copy is my top recommendation if you're prioritizing an analog circuit.
 Flickr Commons image via Shixart 1985

-The EHX Memory Boy Deluxe is one of my favorite analog delay pedals, behind the MXR Carbon Copy.
+The EHX Memory Boy Deluxe is another one of my favorite analog delay pedals.

 Best digital option